Purchases Made in New York State

 When traveling out of state on RIT business, you may be able to obtain sales and use tax exemptions on expenditures such as hotel accommodations, car rentals and meals.
 Please refer to the State-by-State Sales Tax Exemption list to determine whether or not you will be entitled to a tax exemption when traveling to a particular state.
 States on the list currently recognize RIT's tax exempt status as a not-for-profit institution and they have provided us with a Certificate of Exemption.
 (Note that certain states on the list do not charge sales or use taxes.)
 RIT was unable to obtain a tax exemption for states noted below the list due to more stringent laws in effect in those states.

 When you travel to a state that recognizes RIT's tax exempt status, you will need to provide a copy of that state's exemption form to each billing party.
-Please call the Controller's Office (ext.
-5-2383) to request a copy of the appropriate form before departing on your business trip.
+Please visit the State-by-State Sales Tax Exemption page to obtain the appropriate form before departing on your business trip.
 You may make copies of the exemption form.
 To avoid delays in checking out from hotels, or when dropping off your rental car, fax the form to the business at the time you make reservations, or give the form to the hotel clerk when you check in.

 Businesses may not honor the tax exemption if you pay cash for your purchase or if you charge your purchase to a personal credit card.
-Please use your RIT American Express Card or your Citibank Government Travel Card to pay for all business travel and hospitality expenses.
-If you encounter a business that will not honor the exemption, pay the tax and include a memo to Accounting with your Travel Expense Report when you request reimbursement.
-This will eliminate delays that may result when your Travel Expense Report is processed.
+Please use your RIT PNC Bank Travel Card to pay for all business travel and hospitality expenses.
+If you encounter a business that will not honor the exemption, pay the tax and include a memo attached to the Oracle online expense reimbursement request.
+This will eliminate delays that may result when your Online Travel Expense Report is processed.

-If you have any questions about RIT's sales tax exemption or the use of tax exempt forms, please call Andrea Napoli, Accounting Supervisor at ext.
-5-2911 (e-mail:firstname.lastname@example.org).
+If you have any questions about RIT's sales tax exemption or the use of tax exempt forms, please call Susanne Scheg, Tax/Financial Reporting Analyst at ext.
+5-5301 (e-mail:firstname.lastname@example.org).